Last updated: April 29, 2026

 The Math Simplified:

 If you move the ball from a zone with a 1% scoring probability to a zone with a 15% scoring probability, you have generated +0.14 xT.
 You have added value to your team’s attack, even if you pass the ball to someone who loses it immediately after.
-You did your job; the next player failed theirs. xT isolates your contribution.
+You did your job; the next player failed theirs. xT football isolates your contribution.

 To calculate Expected Threat, analysts divide the football pitch into a grid.
-Usually, this is a $16 \times 12$ grid, creating 192 unique zones.
+Usually, this is a 16 × 12 grid, creating 192 unique zones.

 Historic data from thousands of matches is fed into this grid.
 The model looks at every time a team had the ball in “Zone 55” (perhaps the center circle) and calculates how often a goal was scored within the next 5 to 10 actions.